fbpx

 The Alexa-powered Bottle Genius at Bottlerocket in New York City.

 With the start of a new year, retailers are abuzz following industry conventions such as the Consumer Electronics Show (CES) and the National Retail Federation’s Big Show.
-Replacing the somber mood surrounding brick-and-mortar in 2017, so far this year, the industry is focused on creating future-proof in-store experiences, buoyed by a healthy holiday season.
+Replacing the somber mood surrounding brick-and-mortar in 2017, so far this year, the industry is focused on creating future-proof in-store tech experiences, buoyed by a healthy holiday season.

 Big retailers such as Target, Home Depot, and Nordstrom Rack are partnering with startups to implement emerging tech such as Artificial Intelligence (AI), Internet of Things (IoT), and Augmented Reality (AR).
 And, of course, there was the widely anticipated opening of Amazon Go’s official public store last month.
 As several exciting use cases emerge in the aisles and at the shelf’s edge, retailers and customers are seeing the benefits of in-store technology.